As of January 2023, the Freshly meal delivery service has ceased operations. For more information, visit the company's website.

 Freshly vs. HelloFresh: Types of Diets Served

 Freshly’s offerings skew toward low-calorie and low-carbohydrate meals.
-All of the meals are 100% gluten-free and are certified by the Gluten Intolerance Group.
+The meals that are tagged as gluten-free meet FDA standards for carrying that label.
 Some of the dietary tags for each recipe include gluten-free, dairy-free, high protein, soy-free, and under 500 calories.

 The more you order from both companies each week, the less you pay per serving.